CQCL/pytket-quantinuum/examples/hybrid-compute/README.md

 For Windows 10/ 11 users, the Visual Studio build tools (also available through a standard Visual Studio installation) should be downloaded from here.
 The C++ Desktop Development group should be selected and the clang and LLVM option should be selected.

 For Ubuntu 20.04 users, the development tools group needs to be installed with aptitude.
-The LLVM and clang compilers need to be installed seperately.
+The LLVM and clang compilers need to be installed separately.

 MacOS users must install XCode command line tools and also brew.
 The latest version of clang can be installed with brew.